djale1k/djale1k.github.io/content/posts/skill-sprint-php-to-go.md

 To answer this question there are two additional questions.
 What are the business requirements and
 Is there any tech that they follow with their monolith application.
+They chose the hexagonal architecture.

+The hexagonal architecture divides a system into several loosely-coupled interchangeable components, such as the application core, the database, the user interface, test scripts and interfaces with other systems.
+This approach is an alternative to the traditional layered architecture.

 ### 2. Design Patterns
 After deciding on architecture we needed to decide with